chromaui/chromatic-docs/review.md

 - Select the head branch, which is the branch that has changes that you want to compare with the source of truth.
 This is most likely a feature or bug fix branch you’ve recently completed work on.
 - Enter a title for the Review.
 - Click the “Compare branches” button to generate your new Review

+Your Review is now ready for you and your team to discuss.
+Follow along from to the [Understanding the Review](review#understanding-the-review) section on for more information on how to benefit the most from UI Review.

 <details>
 <summary>Glossary</summary>